 JACOBS: And decided to follow no supply chain management process.
 So you decided that 1 supply chain management was not relevant.
 It's not a hard question Ms Dlamini it's quite a 2 simple question.
 Yes or No?
 Did you, was supply chain management relevant?
 You didn't go 3 any recognised supply chain management route so you as the CFO might have believed that 4 5 supply chain management wasn't relevant.
-6 DLAMINI: This was not relevant in the sense that we treated this thing as a transfer.
-In transfers 7 supply chain management we don't necessarily.
-JACOBS: And in your opinion.
-8 DLAMINI: But what we do in the company that uses the money right?
-We need to make sure 9 that they use the money for the intended because one of the things is to practice with [supply 10chain) with financial management.
+DLAMINI: This was not relevant in the sense that we treated this thing as a transfer.
+In transfers 6 supply chain management we don't necessarily.
+7 JACOBS: And in your opinion.
+8 9 DLAMINI: But what we do in the company that uses the money right?
+We need to make sure that they use the money for the intended because one of the things is to practice with [supply 10 chain] with financial management.
 11 JACOBS: And we've already established that there's been no financial management 12 oversight here because you're making payments directly into a private company.
 13 DLAMINI: Which they report.
 Which would then.
 14 JACOBS: That's not financial oversight.
 15 DLAMINI: Ok.
 16 JACOBS: Would you agree with me?
 I mean you've got no insight into how they run.
 You 17 have no insight into how you spend the state's money.
-I see in one of the progress reports that 8 they indicated that they deposited, that they made a loan to the Department of R8m.
-Did you 19 see that?
-20 DLAMINI: Maybe let me explain with the loan part of it.
+I see in one of the progress reports that 8 19 they indicated that they deposited, that they made a loan to the Department of R8m.
+Did you 20 see that?
+DLAMINI: Maybe let me explain with the loan part of it.
 This project is in two phases.
-The first 21 phase it to put the dairy itself which is what we call the cow [hotel].
-That is the correct 22 language.
-The reason why they put it as like a loan is because the department in [Inaudible 23 2:04:02.9] the beneficiary is responsible to put up that dairy.
-They may not use their own money 24 to put up the dairy but they will lose their money - their investment - in putting up the 25 processing plant and the money that they say it's a loan it's [Inaudible 2:04:10.2] to the
+The first 21 22 phase it to put the dairy itself which is what we call the cow [hotel].
+That is the correct language.
+The reason why they put it as like a loan is because the department in [Inaudible 23 to put up the dairy but they will lose their money - their investment - in putting up the processing plant and the money that they say it's a loan it's [Inaudible 2:04:10.2] to the